Common Myths About Cats

 The cat went from being protector of the grain supply, to being worshiped as a god, and on to becoming a symbol of witches and the devil.
 Some cats were put to death just based on their color.

-Today in the US, cats are more popular as pets than dogs.
+At one point in the US, cats overtook dogs as the most popular pet, but dog ownership has surged lately and that is no longer the case.
 As popular and well-loved as they are, urban legends, misunderstandings, myths about cats still exist.

 1. The Feral Cat Myth